-The Club has a remarkable history evolving over more than 100 years and the following key topics comprise this rich tapestry –
+The Club has a remarkable past evolving over more than 100 years and the following are key aspects in Victoria’s rich tapestry of history.

 There is a unique quality about the Victoria Golf Club which is unmatched by any other in the world.
 And in case the reader detects a parochial connotation in that statement, they should be assured that it is backed by any objective analysis or detailed comparison that can be applied.